-One of the best tests for this data is to check the address in your database against the verified location of your device.
+One of the best tests for this data is checking the address in your database against the device’s verified location.

 Another important test of your IP database is the constant measurement of the speed of its updates.
 Delays in routing speeds, even seconds to a database’s typical milliseconds can indicate corruption of the data.

 But extending the internet to space isn’t just a matter of installing Wi-Fi on rockets.
 Scientists have novel obstacles to contend with: The distances involved are astronomical, and planets move around, potentially blocking signals.
 Anyone on Earth who wants to send a message to someone or something on another planet must contend with often-disrupted communication paths.

 eXTReMe IP Lookup IP Location identifies the specific geolocation information for specific IP addresses in JSON, CSV, and JSONP formats

 DP IP’s IP Geolocation Database provides IPv4 and IPv6 address spaces that include more than 2 million unique locations in 215,000+ cities worldwide.